hd7017/Email-Alerts/README.md

 - Automated Email Notifications
 - Add a Flask/React web dashboard for live status updates
 - Only send email alerts during specific hours (working hours)

+***NOTES***
+All sample data is auto generated and is therefore fictional.
+Do not use personal info or passwords.